52North/helgoland-toolbox/docs/how-tos/integrate-map.md

 ### Helgoland Selector

+If you did not install the dependencies `@helgoland/selector` and `@helgoland/depiction` yet, than you should install them now as seen in the first step.

 #### Settings Service Provider

 To add the Helgoland Selector Module to our app and use the service-filter for the helgoland map, we need to import and extend a service.
 Therefore we need to import Settings in our `./environements/environment.ts` and export the variable `settings` of type `Settings`.